Why apply for a Schengen Visa?

 Step 2: Book an appointment

-Your first step involves booking a visa appointment at the admission office consulate or visa application centre (e.g., VFS Global or BLS International).
+Your first step involves booking a visa appointment at the admission office, consulate, or visa application centre (e.g., VFS Global or BLS International).

 Step 3: Complete the visa application form